hotmeshio/pluck-typescript/README.md

 # Pluck
 ![alpha release](https://img.shields.io/badge/release-alpha-yellow)

-Call any function from anywhere, reliably and durably. *Pluck unifies your most important functions into an Operational Data Layer.*
+Call any function from any service, reliably and durably. *Pluck unifies and shares your most important functions.*

 ## Install